 Recently renovated St-Hubert Plaza has welcomed a new business onto its turf: Chez Ernest, a resto-bar filled with decor that takes inspiration from Renaissance cabinets of curiosities, small collections of “rare” objects of natural history that were in vogue among the status-seeking European aristocrats of the time.

-Chez Ernest’s modern take on the theme features framed art and hand-crafted jewelry not from far-flung places, but local artisans who use the space to showcase and, with hope, sell their work.
-The natural history element is preserved though, with certain outlandish decorative touches, including dead insects, live fish, and a starfish, strewn throughout the space.
+Chez Ernest’s modern take on the theme features framed art and hand-crafted jewelry not from far-flung places, but from local artisans who use the space to showcase and, with hope, sell their work.
+The natural history element is preserved, though, with certain outlandish decorative touches, including dead insects, live fish, and a starfish, strewn throughout the space.

 Asked whether the last of these is available for purchase, Justine Chevalier Martineau, co-owner of Chez Ernest, tells Eater, “We haven’t decided on a price, but if someone really wants it, they can buy it.”

 Her business partner Renaud Marchal is from France, where, Martineau says, the “comptoir de curiosités” model has gained some popularity.
 First-time business owners, the pair previously worked together at Plaza bar Ninkasi Simple Malt Montréal, which shuttered during the pandemic.
 Located a block north, Chez Ernest takes over from yet another pandemic closure, bistro and event space Coton.